 They are eager to please.

-This is a dog that was bred to be a hunter.
+This is a great dog that was bred to be a hunter.
 They want to chase the kill and retrieve it for their owners.
 This breed doesn’t want to be separated from its owner, but rather constantly be near his owner and work hard for him.
 Because of that desire to please, the Vizsla is easy to train.
 It wants to do well and is smart, very mentally capable of following a lot of commands.
-The breed also excels at agility events like tracking and hunting tests.
+The hunting dog also excels at agility events like tracking and hunting tests.

 Caught in mid-leap, Copper’s agility and strength is on clear display.